OFA-Sys/ONE-PEACE/README.md

 <br></br>

 # News
+* 2023.5.23: Released pretrained checkpoint, as well as finetuning & inference scripts for vision-language tasks.
 * 2023.5.19: Released the paper and code.
 Pretrained & finetuned checkpoints, training & inference scripts, as well as demos will be released as soon as possible.
 <br></br>